 Where to Scrape Leads From

-Directories and list pages
+Directories and List Pages

 High structure, high volume, repeatable.

-Start with Scrape leads from directories.
+Scrape leads from directories

-See Google X-ray search Boolean examples.
+Google X-ray search Boolean examples

 High relevance, higher operational risk.
 Use selectively.